akhror-valiev/vet-clinic-PostgreSQL/README.md

 > This template should be used for database related projects at Microverse.
 > Generate your own repository, update this README and edit all files content while working on projects.
 You should not be adding any new files unless asked otherwise.

-## Getting Started

-This repository includes files with plain SQL that can be used to recreate a database:

-- Use [schema.sql](./schema.sql) to create all tables.
-- Use [data.sql](./data.sql) to populate tables with sample data.
-- Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
-Use them responsibly!**

-<a name="readme-top"></a>

 <!--
 HOW TO USE:
 This is an example of how you may give instructions on setting up your project locally.